/

 Environmental studies programs train students to tackle some of the world’s greatest challenges

-The public and private environmental sectors are some of the fastest-growing in the world.
+he public and private environmental sectors are some of the fastest-growing in the world.
 Organizations large and small are desperate to add environmental professionals to their teams to make their businesses more sustainable and efficient.
+The Environmental Careers Organization of Canada predicts growth of almost 10 per cent in the job market by 2033, with more than 480,000 job openings for environmental workers.
 Enter a cohort of keen, environmentally minded students who are choosing the exciting and evolving world of environmental studies.

-Programs and definitions vary and overlap across Canadian universities but, in general, B.A.s in environmental studies are holistic and interdisciplinary, based in the social sciences and humanities.
+Programs and definitions vary across Canadian universities but, in general, B.A.s in environmental studies are holistic and interdisciplinary, based in the social sciences and humanities.
 Their counterpart, environmental science, is a bachelor of science that includes courses like biology, chemistry and math.
 While environmental studies includes some science, its focus is on how humans interact with the environment in various contexts, including business, law and policy.
-In these programs, students gain management and problem-solving skills to address environmental issues for their potential employers.
+Students gain management and problem-solving skills to address environmental issues.

 Environmental studies is a relatively young field that emerged in the mid-20th century in response to issues like population growth, overconsumption, urbanization and industrialization.
 The curriculum changes rapidly to stay current; a couple of generations ago, the environmental conversation was focused on litter, acid rain and the hole in the ozone.
 Even a few years ago, terms like “greenwashing,” “eco-anxiety,” “net zero” and “carbon offsets” were far less common.

-Modern environmental studies syllabuses focus on relevant, real-world problems that need solutions, such as climate change, natural resource depletion, pollution and biodiversity loss.
+These days, environmental studies syllabi focus on real-world problems that need solutions, such as climate change, natural resource depletion, pollution and biodiversity loss.
 Students learn how to measure environmental impact, implement sustainable alternatives, promote resource management and explore green energy sources.
-First-year courses tend to be general introductions on topics such as sustainability, toxicology and ecological economics, while middle-year courses allow for more specialization: environmental policy, sustainable foods systems, wildlife issues and environmental justice.
-Final-year studies often incorporate independent research projects or field placements at laboratories, municipalities and conservation centres, which can lead to employment in many industries and fields.
+First-year courses tend to be general introductions to topics such as sustainability, toxicology and ecological economics, while middle- and upper-year courses allow for more specialization: environmental policy, sustainable foods systems, wildlife issues and environmental justice.
+Final-year studies often incorporate independent research projects or field placements at laboratories, municipalities and conservation centres.

-Grads with degrees in environmental studies find positions and careers where they can make fast and tangible environmental change.
+Grads find positions and careers where they can make fast and tangible environmental change.
 Many will land governmental roles in water, forestry, energy and natural resources.
-Others may find work in education, community service and public awareness, teaching in places like schools, post-secondary institutions, zoos, parks, science centres and museums.
-Those who choose the private sector can become environmental specialists, coordinators, facilitators and conflict resolution specialists.
-Ample opportunities also exist in the non-profit world, where charities and philanthropic organizations seek project leaders, fundraisers, communication specialists and consultants.
+Others may find work in education, community service and public awareness, teaching in places like schools, zoos, parks, science centres and museums.
+Those who choose the private sector can become environmental specialists and conflict resolution facilitators.
+Ample opportunities also exist in the non-profit world, where organizations seek project leaders, fundraisers and consultants.

-An environmental studies degree is applicable in many careers, making it a popular choice for undergraduates who plan to go on to grad school, teacher’s college or law school.
-Adding these higher credentials to an environmental studies degree opens the door to careers in meteorology, environmental law, wildlife biology and environmental engineering.
-And just as an environmental studies major makes for a solid foundation for more schooling, an environmental studies minor works well as an addition to most other fields of study.
-Combining engineering, economics, geography, communication or public health with environmental studies makes for a unique blend of knowledge that falls within the broad–and still broadening–environmental studies umbrella.
+Environmental studies is a good foundation for many careers, making it a popular choice for students who plan to go on to grad school, teacher’s college or law school.
+These higher credentials open the door to careers in meteorology, environmental law and wildlife biology.
+In addition, combining an environmental science minor with engineering, economics, geography, communications or public health makes for a unique blend of knowledge that falls within the broad—and still broadening—environmental studies umbrella.

 Standout Environmental Studies Programs